amrabdelmoghny/WFI32-IoT/README.md

 **Note**: Supported browsers inlcude Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge while Internet Explorer is not supported.

 **Note**: Only devices registered to the Microchip Cloud account can be registered for voice control and controlled via the voice skills.
 In case of registration errors, please contact [Microchip support](http://microchip.com/support)

----

-## 3. Application Deep Dive <a name="chapter3"></a>

- Want to dive behind the scenes and learn how Connectivity, Security and Cloud are tied together?
-Check out out our **[Deep Dive Guide](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/HowItWorks.md)** to know how easy it is to migrate the demo to your own cloud instance.

----

-## 4. FAQ and Troubleshooting <a name="chapter4"></a>

-Have some issues or things are not going as smooth as you wish?
-We have gathered some quick tips for you under the **[FAQ and Troubleshooting Page](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/FAQ.md)**